arun-ks/JargonGeneratorApp/README.md

 The systems relies on a database of commonly used corporate terms/jargons.
 As these terms flash around on the screen, the used get to randomly pick a combination of the jargons, hopefully generating a unique/never used before combination.

 ## Mockup
+The image shows the UI entities, the interactions & transition between the screens.

 ![Mockup 20180515](https://arun-ks.github.io/JargonGeneratorApp//JargonGeneratorAppWireframe.jpg)